HLS vs. DASH

 DASH is also HTTP-based, so it works similarly to HLS from a technical standpoint.
 It delivers video and audio data in chunks less than 10 seconds long (DASH is known to use shorter chunks than HLS, around two to four seconds) to optimize accuracy, avoiding skips and buffering during playback.

 DASH is also open source, meaning it’s not a proprietary protocol and anyone can access and modify it as they see fit.
-Unfortunately, iOS and Apple TVs don’t support DASH, but products from Android, Samsung, Panasonic, Philips, and Sony products, do, along with Chrome, Safari (with an HTML5 video player because it’s an Apple property), and Firefox browsers.
+DASH is supported across Android, Chrome, and Firefox, as well as Samsung, Panasonic, Philips, and Sony devices, among others.
+Notably, iOS and Apple TV do not support DASH natively.

 HLS vs. DASH: How They’re Similar

 If you’re unfamiliar, adaptive bitrate streaming (ABR) is the practice of delivering media data that adapts to the quality of an end user’s internet connection.
 A server or video platform ingests a single video source and transcodes it into multiple renditions that differ in size.
-This way, end users with more advanced setups and high-speed internet can watch a live or VOD stream in high quality, while someone with an older device or poor internet connection can still watch the same stream, just in lower visual quality, instead of dealing with frustrating stalls and buffering.
+Viewers with fast connections receive higher-quality renditions, while those on slower connections receive lower ones automatically, minimizing buffering.

 Both DASH and HLS are viable for adaptive bitrate streaming.
 The stream quality they provide is not remarkably different, and they both support High Dynamic Range (HDR) for enhanced color renditions.
-Both protocols are reliable and deliver stable viewing experiences, though it’s noteworthy that Netflix, Hulu, and YouTube use MPEG-DASH for ABR.
+Both protocols are reliable and deliver stable viewing experiences across live and on-demand workflows.

 HLS vs. DASH: How They’re Different

 HLS is, obviously, Apple-backed, so Apple devices prioritize it.
-Due to how popular Apple products are, you’ll definitely want to use HLS when streaming content to reach a significant portion of your audience. iPhones and Apple TVs only support HLS, though there are workarounds to stream with DASH in other scenarios (such as using an HTML5 player or building your own video app).
+Due to how popular Apple products are, you’ll definitely want to use HLS when streaming content to reach a significant portion of your audience. iPhones and Apple TVs only support HLS, and there is no browser-level workaround for DASH on these devices.

 However, there are still a few technical differences you’ll want to be aware of.